Bunk Moreland: Casting

 According to series creator David Simon, Pierce was cast immediately after completing his audition for the part.
-In Jonathan Abrams' book All The Pieces Matter, about the process of making The Wire, Simon described Pierce's state of mind at the audition: "He was really pissed off.
+In Jonathan Abrams' book All the Pieces Matter, about the process of making The Wire, Simon described Pierce's state of mind at the audition: "He was really pissed off.
 He had gotten in an argument with a cab driver.
 It was one of those sort of trying-to-hail-a-cab-while-black moments in New York, and he came in and he was steaming."

 Although he tried to apologize for being upset, the casting staff felt his attitude was perfect for a stressed-out Baltimore homicide detective.
 Pierce was not aware of the rationale until much later.
 He described feeling somewhat indignant upon learning about it, but told Abrams, "The fact that I would bring it up in the middle of a major audition shows some gumption on my part."

 Lance Reddick, who was later cast as Cedric Daniels, was originally called in to audition for Moreland.

 Character storyline

 Bunk attended Edmondson High School in West Baltimore, where he played lacrosse well enough to make the all-city team.
 He lives in Randallstown, a predominantly African-American suburb, with his wife Nadine and three children.
 Bunk worked as a patrolman in Baltimore's Southwestern District before becoming a homicide detective.
-He is a frequent cigar smoker, and has been described by McNulty as being unable to "hold his liquor".
+He is a frequent cigar smoker, and habitual drinker.